ploopyco/safetyhub/README.md

 ## The Ploopy Safetyhub was explicitly designed to protect your computer from the antics of your bus-powered devices.
 No more murdering the USB ports on your shiny computer!

+Specifically:

+- The 5V line from the upstream data port is not connected to any downstream 5V lines, so a downstream short can't damage your computer.
+- The data lines have good ESD protection on both the upstream and downstream sides, serving as a first (and second) line of defense against ESD strikes.
+- Downstream 5V lines have FET-based (fast, recoverable) over-current protection for downstream shorts.
+All downstream 5V power comes from a separate USB-C port (which would typically have a robust wall-wart plugged into it).

 Spec-wise:

 - 3 downstream USB 2.0 ports, including one port rated for 1.5A charging.